Pbhacks/OIBSIP-java-task-4/README.md

 -------------

 DEAR USER,
-THIS APP HAS BEEN MADE AS A Online Ticket Reservation System APPLICATION AND, HAS BEEN TESTED BY ME ON ITS WORKING STRUCTURE.
+THIS APP HAS BEEN MADE AS AN ATM INTERFACE APPLICATION AND, HAS BEEN TESTED BY ME ON ITS WORKING STRUCTURE.
 THIS IS COMPLETELY VIRUS FREE APPLICATION MADE WITH SPECIAL CONSIDERATIONS OF JAVA FX AND SWING LIBRARIES RESPECTIVELY.